owlbarn/tutorial/book/algodiff/README.md

 val d : float = -0.867061844425624506
 ```

-Another source of error is the round-off error.
+Another source of error is the *round-off error*.
 It is caused by representing numbers approximately in numerical computation during this process.
-Looking back at [@eq:algodiff:numdiff], we need to calculate $f(x+h) - f(x)$, the subtraction of two almost the same number.
-That leads to large round-off errors.
+Looking back at [@eq:algodiff:numdiff], we need to calculate $f(x+h) - f(x)$, the subtraction of two almost identical number.
+That could lead to a large round-off errors in a computer.
 For example, let's choose a very small step size this time:

 ```ocaml env=optimisation:numdiff